 - It will be up to anyone who is away from home to demonstrate to police that they have a good reason for not being home during curfew.

 - In order to facilitate the enforcement of curfew by the police and to allow people to continue to work, an employee may request a document issued by his or her employer certifying that they either provide an essential service or that they are travelling to or from work.
-In fact, a model attestation is now available on the official website of the Government of Québec (in French only).

 - It is important to note that a curfew must not prevent anyone from leaving a violent or unhealthy living environment or one that puts his or her life or that of his or her children in danger.